 Bruneau Dunes Observatory

-Bruneau Dunes is home to one of the later observatories to be built in the US and is open to the public on Friday and Saturday nights.
-Along with the main 25 inch telescope local residents sometimes bring their own telescopes and binoculars that visitors are welcome to look through.
+Bruneau Dunes is home to one of the later observatories to be built in the United States and is open to the public on Friday and Saturday nights.
+Along with the main 25-inch telescope, local residents sometimes bring their own telescopes and binoculars that visitors are welcome to look through.
 These are not the cheap telescopes to be found in department stores but rather near professional quality instruments.
 There is a short presentation before dark about the observatory and stargazing in general available for $3.
 The observatory is a major addition to the entertainment at Bruneau Dunes and one of the primary reasons I visit each year.

-If looking and the stars and planets interests you, take care to visit at the right time of year.
-You will be disappointed if you come to see Saturn or Jupiter only to find they are on the wrong side of the sun or the weather is overcast or for some other reason can't be seen while you are visiting.
-It is worth your time to visit the observatory; I have seen the Pleiades nebula in color through the large scope and the views of Saturn and Jupiter through the smaller scopes were astounding to a neophyte stargazer like myself.
+If looking at the stars and planets interests you, take care to visit at the right time of year.
+You will be disappointed if you come to see Saturn or Jupiter only to find they are on the wrong side of the Sun or the weather is overcast or for some other reason can't be seen while you are visiting.
+It is worth your time to visit the observatory; I have seen the Pleiades nebula in color through the large scope, and the views of Saturn and Jupiter through the smaller scopes were astounding to a neophyte stargazer like myself.

 Questions & Answers

 Answer: There are 2 in the newer camping area called Eagle Cove.
 They are powered, with heat and air conditioning.